Lamb Burgers

 - Preheat the grill to high heat.

-- Combine the bread pieces and milk in a medium bowl.
+- Combine the bread pieces and milk in a large bowl.
 Mash with a fork until a paste forms.
 Add the shallots, garlic, mint, oregano, salt, and pepper; mix well.
 Add the lamb, then use your hands to mix until well combined.
-Form the meat mixture into 6 oval-shaped patties about ½-inch thick.
+Form the meat mixture into 6 oval-shaped patties about ½-in (13-cm) thick.

 - Oil the grilling grates.
 Grill the patties, covered, until nicely browned on the first side, 2 to 4 minutes.
 Flip the burgers and cook for a few minutes more until desired doneness is reached.
 Place burgers on a tray and cover with foil while you warm pita rounds on the grill.
 Assemble the burgers and pass toppings and tzatziki sauce alongside.

-- Note: There are two types of pita bread: pita pockets and pocketless pitas.
+- There are two types of pita bread: pita pockets and pocketless pitas.
 You can use either for this recipe.
-For pita pockets, be sure they are at least 6 inches wide.
+For pita pockets, be sure they are at least 6 in (15 cm) wide.
 Trim off the top ¼ of each round and stuff the burgers and toppings inside.
 For pocketless pitas, serve burgers open-faced or, if pitas are large enough, wrap them around burgers.

 Nutrition Information